-1 1 1 2 1-Liter Water Bottles Wide-mouthed and durable.
+2 1-Liter Water Bottles Wide-mouthed and durable.
 Nalgene, Sigg, and Klean Kanteen are good brand names.
 Powerade type bottle are OK, but please bring a few spare lids.
 Must be 1 Liter or 32oz in size. \$1 - \$15 each TOILETRIES Quantity Item Description Price Range Check List 1 Toiletry Kit Toothbrush, travel-size toothpaste, floss, and comb/small brush.
 Deodorant and makeup are unnecessary.
 Look in the travel section of the store for appropriate sizes.
-Ok to bring baby wipes (1-2 per day).
+Okay to bring baby wipes (1-2 per day).
 1 Small Bottle of Sunscreen Waterproof, SPF 30 or greater.
 One 3-6oz bottle per week of your course.
 Avoid large bulk bottles and sprays.
+1 Hand Sanitizer One bottle of 1-3 oz, for personal use.
+Gel or liquid is fine.
 1 Lip Balm 15+ SPF or greater 2-3 1-Gallon Ziplock Bag These are used to waterproof your smaller personal items, such as a camera, journal, and headlamp.
 Freezer bags are best.
-Prescription Eyewear If you rely on vision correction please bring a second set of glasses or contacts in case original pair becomes lost or damaged.
+Prescription Eyewear If you rely on vision correction please bring a second set of glasses or contacts in case the original pair becomes lost or damaged.
 If you use contacts, bring extras and a small bottle of solution.
 Please note that contacts can be difficult to keep clean in the backcountry.
 1 Small Bottle of Bug Repellant (Recommended) Small size, in an unbreakable bottle-no spray cans.
 Products with DEET (35-100%) are most effective.
 1 small bottle for each week of course.
 OBCA will provide bug repellents to students, as needed.
 Please reference the Vector-borne document for more information.
-Prescription Medications All prescription meds must be approved by the course advisor prior to course start.
-Any medications not approved will not be permitted on course.
-Keep your medications in their original prescription bottles so that they can be easily identified including inhalers and Epi-Pens.
-1 Week Supply Feminine Supplies Bring at least a week's worth of supplies as changes in diet & fitness level can unexpectedly induce menstruation.
-N IISCELLANEOUS (FOR TRAVEL TO & FROM COURSE) Quantity Item Description Price Range Check List - \$40 - \$50 cash plus debit/credit card for snacks and course expenses The first day is often long.
+Prescription Medications THESE MUST BE DECLARED DURING THE APPLICATION PROCESS OR YOU WILL NOT BE ALLOWED TO BRING THEM ON YOUR COURSE.
+Keep your medications in their original prescription bottles so that they can be easily identified.
+This includes inhalers, Epi-Pens, and as-needed medications 1 Week Supply Menstrual Supplies Bring at least a week's worth of supplies as changes in diet & fitness level can unexpectedly induce menstruation.
+Review the Personal Hygiene document on the website for more tips and information.
+N IISCELLANEOUS (FOR TRAVEL TO & FROM COURSE) Quantity Item Description Price Range Check List \$40-\$50 Cash, plus a debit or credit card The first day is often long.
 Have cash to buy snacks along the way or bring food with you.
 Participants will also be asked to pay for any borrowed gear that gets lost or damaged.
-You will also have the opportunity to purchase a selection of Outward Bound logo'd gear at the end of your course.
+You will have the opportunity to purchase a selection of Outward Bound logo'd gear at the end of your course.
 1 Set Clean Clothes This set of clothes is to travel home in, this will be stored at base.
-Bring from home 1 Towel Please bring a towel for showering Bring from home
+Bring from home 1 Towel Please bring a towel for a backcountry-style bucket or dromedary showers at the end of course.
+Bring from home

-1 Duffel bag To travel to and from course and to keep all of your clothing and personal items organized at basecamp.
-Waterproof option is recommended but not required.
-Bring from home Optional Items: These are not required, but many students enjoy having them.
+1 Duffle bag/Suitcase To travel to and from course and to keep all of your clothing and personal Bring from items organized at basecamp.
+Waterproof option is recommended but not home required.

+Optional Items: These are not required, but many students enjoy having them.